 The benefits of RPA software helps solve a lot of ills in the contact center world.
 For example, 41% of customers say that contact center agents give different answers to the same question, but automation helps to standardize their answers on a given topic.
 In addition, 84% of agents say that their desktop tools don’t give them the right information, and 26% say that it’s hard to find the right answer to a question.
 Automation tools help here as well by identifying the issue and pushing the appropriate response.

 In total, automation prevents customer churn and agent attrition and cuts TCO by up to 9%.
 This allows companies to recover the costs of implementation in as few as six months and contributes to increased profit within as few as nine months.
 When companies invest in contact center automation, everyone wins.

-Contact Noble Systems today and learn more about how our robust Robotic Process Automation technologies can transform your contact center and revolutionize your customer experience!
+Contact Noble Systems today and learn more about how our robust Robotic Process Automation (RPA) benefits your contact center and revolutionize your customer experience!